-My name is Ross Anthony Davies, hence R.A.D interiors, I’m 38 years old and I have been living and working in South of Tenerife for the past 8 years.
+My name is Ross Anthony Davies, hence R.A.D interiors, I have been living and working in South of Tenerife since 2009.
 During my time in Tenerife I have supplied and installed numerous beautiful Kitchens, Bathrooms, Bedrooms and also accomplished many complete refurbishments and other building works.
 Feel free to view my portfolio for examples of my work and testimonials.

 It all started after leaving school, I had always enjoyed woodwork, metal work and anything constructive when I was in school, however my first Job was working at a Fishmonger in Manchester on the Market.
 Then on one freezing cold February morning at 6.30am with my hands freezing from handling cold fish to put out on display, I realised being a fishmonger was not for me.